JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

     * **Example:** If your Logto endpoint is `https://auth.jalcocertech.com` and the `connector_id` is `brbkm77m35jfe7qzkkvel` (from your example):
         * Click "+ Add URI" and enter:
             `https://auth.jalcocertech.com/callback/brbkm77m35jfe7qzkkvel`
+        * When seeting up the google social signin, Logto will give you the ORI to add to google and you will have to fill in LogTO UI the ClientId and Client Secret (after completing this step in Google CLoud)

 ![alt text](/blog_img/entrepre/stripe/logto-gcp-3.png)